Grades 7–12 Program

 Jr. High students are grouped by Home Room.
 Home Room lists will be posted in the Great Hall on the first day of school.
 Home Room Teachers will hand out complete student class schedules.

-For Senior High, students will receive an email mid-August advising schedules are accessible through PowerSchool.
+For Senior High, students will receive an email in mid-August advising schedules are accessible through PowerSchool.

 What school supplies will the students need to bring?